pandas-dev/pandas/doc/source/user_guide/pyarrow.rst

    df

-If you already have an :external+pyarrow:py:class:`pyarrow.Array` or :external+pyarrow:py:class:`pyarrow.ChunkedArray`, you can pass it into :class:`.arrays.ArrowExtensionArray` to construct the associated :class:`Series`, :class:`Index:` or :class:`DataFrame` object.
+If you already have an :external+pyarrow:py:class:`pyarrow.Array` or :external+pyarrow:py:class:`pyarrow.ChunkedArray`, you can pass it into :class:`.arrays.ArrowExtensionArray` to construct the associated :class:`Series`, :class:`Index` or :class:`DataFrame` object.

 .. ipython:: python